Chapter 11:

 “How will I know you won’t shoot?
 I can blow all of you up right now!
 Don’t get any funny thoughts in your head!”

 The police looked at each other.
 For a while, no one said a word.
-It seemed acting like a lunatic worked well in making them keep distance.
+Hiro’s desperate plan to act like a lunatic worked well.
 Eventually, a striking figure appeared—a robust man with a full head of gray hair and a long goatee.
 He took the megaphone and leaned against a police car.

 “Men, point your guns down.”
 The gray-haired man spoke in a casual manner, but the tone of his voice was one imbued with authority.